munki/munki-pkg/README.md

 `munki-pkg` basically does following:

-1. Uploads the package to Apple notary service using `xcrun altool --notarize-app --primary-bundle-id "com.github.munki.pkg.munki-kickstart" --username "john.appleseed@apple.com" --password "@keychain:AC_PASSWORD" --file munki_kickstart.pkg`
+1. Uploads the package to Apple notary service using `xcrun notarytool submit --output-format plist build/munki_kickstart.pkg --apple-id "john.appleseed@apple.com" --team-id ABCDEF12345 --password "@keychain:AC_PASSWORD"`
-2. Checks periodically state of notarization process using `xcrun altool --notarization-info <UUID> --username "john.appleseed@apple.com" --password "@keychain:AC_PASSWORD"`
+2. Checks periodically state of notarization process using `xcrun notarytool info <UUID> --output-format plist --apple-id "john.appleseed@apple.com" --team-id ABCDEF12345 --password "@keychain:AC_PASSWORD"`
 3. If notarization was successful `munki-pkg` staples the package using `xcrun stapler staple munki_kickstart.pkg`

 There is a time delay between successful upload of a signed package to the notary service and notarization result from the service.